chipturner/pxhist/README.md

   start in close proximity.
 - I wanted highly efficient tooling that was easy to extend.
-By going with a native language like Rust, the per-command invocation overhead is very small, and it is easier to build portable complex tooling such as TUIs, complex search, analytics, etc.
+By going with a native language like Rust, the per-command invocation overhead is very small, and it is easier to build portable, performant complex tooling such as TUIs, complex search, analytics, etc.

 This tool embeds the very useful [Bash-Preexec](https://github.com/rcaloras/bash-preexec) utility which